LN-Zap/zap-iOS/docs/INSTALL.md

 Xcode 11.1 or above is required to run the app.

 #### First Step
+1. Run `git submodule update --init --recursive` to download git submodules.
-Run `./setup.sh` to download the required frameworks.
+2. Run `carthage bootstrap --platform iOS` to download the required frameworks.

 #### Helpful Tools and Next Steps